-Burlington High School freshmen and Club M mentors Isha Salokhe, Rayleigh White and Shannon Skeens craft with Play-Doh alongside second-grade mentees Journey Green and Lauren Johnson Wednesday, Jan.
-11, 2023, in the BHS cafeteria. helps them to be better role models and 68% indicating that Club M helped them think about their own future.
-For more, visit bcsds.org/ District/Portal/YouthNet.
+Gerst said the program also has enabled the formation of friendships between students from different schools who Burlington High School freshmen and Club M mentors Isha Salokhe, Rayleigh White and Shannon Skeens craft with Play-Doh alongside second-grade mentees Journey Green and Lauren Johnson Wednesday, Jan.
+11, 2023, in the BHS cafeteria. otherwise may not have met until at least fifth grade.